IshankaDSenevirathne/Paperly/README.md

 - Pull requests and ⭐ stars are always welcome!

-- Look for the following issues to contribute
+- Look for the issues to contribute
 <br></br>

 ![GitHub issues](https://img.shields.io/github/issues/IshankaDSenevirathne/Paperly)